jaredririe/backendology/content/post/2018-08-31-hugo-newsletter.md

 As an update to my [previous blog post](https://backendology.com/2018/08/13/experience-using-hugo/) which compared blog and website creation options, I chose the static site generator Hugo for my blog.
 I have enjoyed working with it so far!
 While some aspects of Wordpress have been trivial to replace due to first-class support for them in Hugo, other features have required more work.
 In this post, I will explain my replacement for Wordpress's newsletter (email list) functionality.
 My solution utilizes [TinyLetter](https://tinyletter.com/) and [Zapier](https://zapier.com/apps/integrations).

-I suppose this is as good a time as any to encourage you to [sign up for my newsletter](https://tinyletter.com/jaredririe) to get updated when I write new posts!

 ## TinyLetter

 ### Step 1: Set up a TinyLetter account